Ableytner/abllib/README.md

 ```

 Exceptions that occur are caught and returned.
 The exception object can be reraised manually.

+Optionally, if reraise is provided, any caught excpetion will be raised automatically.
 ```py
 >> from abllib.pproc import WorkerThread
 >> def not_the_answer():